 Yes, the tap water in Veracruz is considered safe to drink, although the water quality in the city of Veracruz is considered below average.
 Conversely, the capital city of Veracruz, Xalapa, has tap water that is considered of very high quality.

 While people are encouraged to drink tap water to reduce their carbon footprint and plastic usage, many people opt for bottled water in the city of Veracruz to ensure they are getting quality water and avoiding any chances of drinking polluted water.
+Want to save the planet?

 A filter water bottle is an effective way of purifying water to remove any impurities or contaminants.